Aerial Yoga at Sky House

 Where do I start?

-For students who are new to aerial yoga you'll start with an introductory aerial yoga class or workshop.
-We offer introductory classes on the first Saturday of each month and occasional workshops.
+For students who are new to aerial yoga you'll start with an introductory aerial yoga class.
+We offer introductory classes on the first and third Saturdays of each month and occasional workshops.
 During your intro class you will learn Aerial Yoga safety and the essential seven wraps.
 This introduction class is required for all new aerial students.
 If you have taken aerial yoga at other studios we still recommend attending this class.
 View our schedule here.

 Who is aerial yoga for?